truecharts/website/docs/manual/SCALE/guides/common-errors.md

 :::tip

-Ensure the operators train is enabled in the Truecharts catalog under Apps -> Discover Apps -> Manage Catalogs
+Ensure the system train is enabled in the Truecharts catalog under Apps -> Discover Apps -> Manage Catalogs

 :::